cbondugula/MB-2-2026/patent-applications/patent-001-healthcare-ai-platform.md

 ### Independent Claims

 **Claim 1**: A computer-implemented healthcare software development system comprising:
-- A healthcare AI engine configured to generate medical software code using domain-specific training data
+- A healthcare AI engine configured to generate medical software code using a constellation of general-purpose LLMs and specialized medical BERT models
 - A compliance verification system that automatically checks generated code against HIPAA and GDPR requirements
 - A medical standards translator that converts between FHIR, HL7, and SNOMED-CT formats
-- A clinical safety validator that uses multiple AI models to verify medical software safety
+- A clinical safety validator that uses multiple specialized AI models including ClinicalBERT, BioBERT, PubMedBERT, BlueBERT, and RadBERT for cross-validation

 **Claim 2**: The system of claim 1, wherein the healthcare AI engine comprises:
-- A large language model trained on healthcare-specific code repositories
+- A constellation of large language models and specialized medical BERT models trained on healthcare-specific code repositories
+- A consensus algorithm that combines outputs from multiple AI models for enhanced accuracy
 - A medical knowledge base containing clinical guidelines and best practices
-- A context-aware code generation engine that considers medical use cases
+- A context-aware code generation engine that considers medical use cases with cross-model validation

 **Claim 3**: The system of claim 1, wherein the compliance verification system comprises:
 - A HIPAA compliance checker that identifies potential PHI exposure